 Transfield Holdings and the Belgiorno-Nettis Family

-The Biennale Archive includes physical records from the first nineteen editions of the Biennale of Sydney, forming the most comprehensive archive of national and international art activity in Australia.
+The Biennale Archive includes physical records from the first twenty editions of the Biennale of Sydney, forming the most comprehensive archive of national and international art activity in Australia.
 Since the first edition in 1973 the Biennale has featured over 1,800 artists from more than 100 countries and has grown to become one of Australia’s great cultural events.
 The Biennale of Sydney has been supported by Transfield Holdings specifically to enable the documentation of the Biennale Archive and its gifting to the Art Gallery of New South Wales as part of the Gallery’s new National Art Archive initiative.

 The Biennale invites your organisation to join our community of highly respected partners who enjoy the benefits of collaborating with Australia’s most prominent contemporary arts organisation with a significant local and international audience.
 We are committed to developing mutually beneficial partnerships that achieve your corporate goals.

 To become a Partner of the 21st Biennale of Sydney, please contact:

 +61 2 8484 8724